docker-library/docs/influxdb/content.md

   serve --host-id my-influxdb-node --object-store file --data-dir /var/lib/influxdb3
 ```

-Ensure the directory exists and has appropriate write permissions.
+This mounts a local folder named `influxdb3-data` in your current working directory.
+Ensure that this directory exists and has appropriate write permissions.

 # What is InfluxDB?